 These days, the 53-year-old has given up drinking and has substituted “cranberry juice and sparkling water” for alcohol.
 In another important step in Pitt’s recovery, he has been seeing a specialist to deal with “running from his feelings,” the star said.

-Pitt’s struggles may resemble those of the approximately 17 million adults in the USA who have a alcoholic disorder, the medical phrase now used to identify drinking that significantly interferes with a person’s way of life and wellness, according to the National Institute on Alcohol Abuse and Alcoholism.
+Pitt’s struggles may resemble those of the approximately 17 million adults in the USA who have an alcoholic disorder, the medical phrase now used to identify drinking that significantly interferes with a person’s way of life and wellness, according to the National Institute on Alcohol Abuse and Alcoholism.

 Although countless people face alcohol challenges, only a tiny fraction of those people stop drinking and seek treatment to crack the addiction, as Pitt did.

-Most addictions are challenging to break, and there is not a great deal of clinical evidence available about which substances may be more challenging or simpler to give up using, said Dr. Robert Swift, a psychoanalyst and affiliate administrator of the Brown University Center for Alcohol and Substance addiction Studies in Providence, Rhode Island.
+Most addictions are challenging to break, and there is not a great deal of clinical evidence available about which substances may be more challenging or simpler to give up using, said Dr. Robert Swift, a psychoanalyst and affiliate administrator of the Brown University Center for Alcohol and Substance Addiction Studies in Providence, Rhode Island.

 How challenging it is to give up an addiction may rely on the duration and magnitude of an individual’s use of the substance, he said.